jphaugla/redisSentinel/README.md

 #### Deploy redis enterprise database without TLS
 using [redis create database documentation](https://docs.redis.com/latest/rs/databases/create/), create a database.
-NOTES:  don't set up for TLS yet, set port to 12000 for simplicity, add a password to the database
+NOTES:  don't set up for TLS yet, set port to 12000 for simplicity, add a password to the database edit scripts/app.env to have redis enterprise  as REDIS_HOST and 12000 as REDIS_PORT
 #### Verify access to the database
-* edit redis-cli-re-no-tls.sh for any differences
+* edit scripts/app.env for any differences
 * verify connectivity
 ```bash
 ./redis-cli-re-no-tls.sh